Kasim2908/siih-farm/ai-farm-ui/README.md

 ## 🎯 Overview

-SIIH-FARM is a comprehensive agricultural platform designed to bridge the gap between farmers, government officials, and modern technology.
+SIH-FARM is a comprehensive agricultural platform designed to bridge the gap between farmers, government officials, and modern technology.
 The platform provides:

 - **AI-Powered Crop Recommendations** based on region, season, and market trends
 - **Real-Time Market Intelligence** with price predictions